sukeniklab/CHE600/Class_18/README.md

     * A ```response()``` function which will pass a defect or cooperate after evaluating some conditions
     * An ```inform()``` function which lets the player remember what happened in the last game with a specific opponent.
 Not all strategies use the inform function.

-6. We have three built-in strategies: always defect, always cooperate, and 'tit-for-tat'.
+6. We have two built-in strategies defect and cooperate.
 Look at the code and figure out how each strategy works.
 (For a longer list of IPD strategies and an online pairwise tournament, see http://www.iterated-prisoners-dilemma.net/)

 # Using classes effectively

 It is clear that as it is currently written, the classes do not do much.
 We will need to program the game manually.

-1. Let's start simple: Create two _actors_ with two defined _strategies_, and have them play a single game.
+1. Let's start simple: Create two _actors_ with one of the two defined _strategies_, and have them play a single game.
 To do this, place [ipd_class.py](./files/ipd_class.py) in the same directory as a new notebook, and import the file in the first cell.

 ```python
 from ipd_class import *